onefrankguy/frankmitchell.org/posts/bad-code-monkey-no-caffeine.md

 <!--
 title: Bad code monkey, no caffeine!
+created: 6 June 2005 - 6:57 pm
-date: 6 June 2005
+updated: 6 June 2005 - 7:30 pm
 slug: code-comments
-tags: writing
+tags: coding
 -->

-Version control is not a substitute for documentation.
+## Version control is not a substitute for documentation ##

 > "Oh, you don't need to put comments in.
 We have version control, and that lets
 > us see exactly what gets changed and when.
 Besides, good code should be self